Is Your Email Marketing Being Flagged as Spam?

 It is a trend that is growing stronger and that opens up new developments for the user experience when shopping online.

-According to Forrester Research, adding a media in an email increases the click of visitors of two/three times.
+According to Forrester Research, adding media in an email increases the click of visitors two/three times.

-Is it therefore possible to create a message that knows how to entertain the reader, at the same time helps him make or save money and provide information to solve a problem?
+Is it therefore possible to create a message that knows how to entertain the reader?
+And, at the same time helps him make or save money and provide information to solve a problem?

 Well, most of the emails only focus on one of these topics.

 My advice?
-Take a look at the last emails you sent to your subscribers and then make a note of how many of these subjects you covered.
+Take a look at the last emails you sent to your subscribers.
+Then, make a note of how many of these subjects you covered.

 If you have not used any, then you should seriously reconsider your approach to the audience you are targeting.